tiuscia/happy-bday/README.md

 ## //TODO:

-- save data in cookie
+- save data in cookie => in progress
 - add a limit of number for the wins
+- add a countdown when the user wins, max 5min to get the drink
 - progressive web app